-On Sunday, India’s skipper Virat Kohli carries up his 30th century in the fifth ODI against Sri Lanka which led the country side to a six wicket win and 5-0 series win in Colombo.
-This was Kohli’s second century of the five-series of ODI which is equalled to Australian legendary Ricky Ponting behind of Sachin Tendulkar.
+On Sunday, India’s skipper Virat Kohli carries up his 30th century in the fifth ODI against Sri Lanka which led the countryside to a six-wicket win and 5-0 series win in Colombo.
+This was Kohli’s second century of the five-series of ODI which is equaled to Australian legendary Ricky Ponting behind of Sachin Tendulkar.

 Kohli had scored his century in Colombo from 107 balls and the score took his tally in the year beyond the 1000-run mark.